-It seems my paintings have always dwelt on the subject of journeys, ritual and myth which has involved using highly theatrical imagery and a degree of distortion to emphasize the dramatic and declamatory nature of the narratives**.
+My Paintings are figurative paintings, the imagery personal and imaginatively realised; they concern the present though the past is inevitably there too.
+Although my painting territory is clearly mapped out I can never see the whole painting at the start – it has to grow, find its rhythm and pace, find itself*.
+My work explores the subject of journeys, rite and myth which has involved using highly theatrical imagery and a degree of distortion to emphasize the dramatic and declamatory nature of the narratives**.
 Matthew Collings likened the earlier paintings to “humorous puppet shows – Mr Punch meets Molloy”.
-In time, however, I came to feel confined by the overwhelming greyness and suppressed palette where fragmented figures became embedded and sometimes trapped in the narrow grey space.
+In time, however, I came to feel confined by the overwhelming greyness and suppressed palette where fragmented figures became embedded and sometimes trapped in the narrow grey space (gallery 4).
 Many years and transformations later colour, as a symbolic, expressive and poetic force, became a decisive element, revealing and defining the territory in a different, more luminous light, at the same time transforming the whole experience of painting.

 *”We learn to see what flows beneath.
 We learn the prehistory of the visible.
 We learn to dig deep and lay bare.”
 Paul Klee